 I agree in how small this discussion seems in the grand scheme of things, but then again, I believe that all dialogue is good and not just a “speck of dust.”
 Too much of what passes for dialogue today is nothing more than partisan rhetoric with its only intent being to slam the opposition.

 This site [the Facebook site I originally posted on] has some of the best discussions around.
-On my site, friends and family mostly just seem many times to want to talk about Peyton Manning or Tom Brady or just to post Jesus affirmations.
+On my site, friends and family seem many times to want to talk about Peyton Manning or Tom Brady or just to post Jesus affirmations.
 In all fairness, I’ve done that too, and hey, what’s social media for if not to socialize.
 All reasonable dialogue is worthwhile.
 To steal the title of a recent Bob Dylan song, “It’s All Good.”
-Even if my friends/family don’t participate in the political/philosophical dialogue, at least they hear how I feel, and that’s good enough for me.
+Even if friends/family don’t participate in the political/philosophical dialogue, at least they hear how I feel, and that’s good enough for me.
 Notably, and appreciatively to me, there are some who do participate.

-I see the problem of mass killings as complex, with three elements: societal ills (media violence, gaming violence and exponentially morphing technology), the increasing of psychoses, especially among males in their early thirties (Mother Jones did a recent article with specific stats: [“Half of the cases involved school or workplace shootings (12 and 19, respectively); the other 31 cases took place in locations including shopping malls, restaurants, government buildings, and military bases.
+I see the problem of mass killings as complex, with three elements: societal ills (media violence, gaming violence and exponentially morphing technology), the increase of psychoses, especially among males in their early thirties.
+Mother Jones did a recent article with specific stats: [“Half of the cases involved school or workplace shootings (12 and 19, respectively); the other 31 cases took place in locations including shopping malls, restaurants, government buildings, and military bases.
 Forty four of the killers were white males.
 Only one of them was a woman.
 (See Goleta, Calif., in 2006.)
 The average age of the killers was 35, though the youngest among them was a mere 11 years old.
 (See Jonesboro, Ark., in 1998.)
 A majority were mentally ill—and many displayed signs of it before setting out to kill.”]: http://www.motherjones.com/politics/2012/07/mass-shootings-map), and finally the presence of weapons (not just guns, but fire, bombs, machetes, vehicles…).

-I once had to become legal guardian for a relative with szhizo-affective disorder.
+I once had to become legal guardian for a relative with schizo-affective disorder.
 After multiple police encounters with the person in his trying to live alone, I still had to go to court with an attorney.
 The relative was assigned an attorney.
 The hearing determined, after arguments, that this person indeed needed a guardian.

 I could only take the experience and heartbreak for two years.
 Then, I went to court again, with attorneys on both sides, to assign a new guardian and conservator, and to place the person in assisted living.
 These proceedings, I wholeheartedly admit, are necessary.
-Otherwise, anyone can just lock up some “crazy” off the street, or have some family member arrested or institutionalized, maybe with eyes on an inheritence.
+Otherwise, anyone can just lock up some “crazy” off the street, or have some family member arrested or institutionalized, maybe with eyes on an inheritance.